A Responsible Retailer

 At Iceland, although we believe that business should be fun, we can be serious: Serious about Staff, Serious about Service and Serious about Standards.
 These core values underpin everything we do to communicate with our people, respond to their views and recognise and reward outstanding performance.

-Our commitment to making Iceland A Great Place to Work has been independently recognised by the Sunday Times ‘Best Companies to Work For’ survey, which ranked Iceland the Number One Best Big Company to Work For in the UK in 2012 and Number Two in 2013.
+Our commitment to making Iceland A Great Place to Work has been independently recognised by the Sunday Times ‘Best Companies to Work For’ survey, which ranked Iceland the Number One Best Big Company to Work For in the UK in 2014 and 2012, and Number Two in 2013.
 Iceland climbed up the Best Companies league table from sixth place in 2011, 13th in 2010 and 14th in 2009, when the company was assessed for the first time.
 Iceland is the only national food retailer to feature in the league table.

 Setting high standards